wp-plugins/sqid-payments-gateway-for-woocommerce/readme.txt

 * Register for a merchant account on [SQID Payments](https://sqidpayments.com.au)
 * Go to __Woocommerce > Settings>Checkout__ and at the bottom of the page drag SQID to the top of the gateways list and check __default__
 * Insert Api Keys and credentials and then enable test mode in plugin settings/checkout page that were sent to you.
 * Run some test transactions and log into your [Merchant Portal](https://merchant.sqidpay.com) or [Virtual POS](https://virtualpos.sqidpay.com) to see that they are all correct.
+Testing should be with amounts greater than $1.00.
 * If you are happy how the plugin works, then enable your live account by deselecting the __Enable test mode__ and your cart is __live instantly__.
 * We suggest you run a live transaction and check your merchant portal or Virtual POS (you can refund it in the Virtual POS screen when you are done).